Youseii/Checkers/README.md

 ## ✏️ Project Guidelines:

-Make the Checkers game with some modification on the official rules:
+Make the Checkers game with some modifications on the official rules:
   * Pawns can only advance, never go backward besides checkers who can advance and go backward
   * Checkers can play one move per turn
   * After 1000 turns from each players, it's a Draw
-  * If one of the 2 players cant move his pawns so the game is finished
+  * If one of the 2 players can't move his pawns so the game is finished

 ### Languages and Technologies used :

 * My own talent with Python
+* My fellow Sublime Text

 ### 👨‍💻 Code on GitHub

-  * Python Code  of the jeu (Dames.py)
+  * Python Code of the game --> Dames.py
-  * All the commentary are in French and there is a lot of rows in the script
+  * All the commentaries are in French and there is a lot of rows in the script (Good Luck)